trkin/dev.trk.in.rs/_posts/2023-02-23-cloudflare-tunnel.md

 and it will be available under .trycloudflare.com like
 <https://request-composer-pools-requirements.trycloudflare.com>

-For long living tunnels which uses the same url you should use
+For long living tunnels which uses the same url you should use local
 <https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/>
+or remotelly managed tunnels

+## Locally managed tunnels

 ```
 # list all tunnels created previously using cloudflared cli on web